MilsonCodes/CSC4330-project/README.md

 ```
 from the project root directory.
 Then, from the root of the frontend directory run:
 ```
+npm i
 npm start
 ```
 This will start the client (frontend).
-Next, run the command:
+Next, from the root of the Django project (containing the manage.py file), run the command:
 ```
 python3 manage.py runserver
 ```
 in order to start the API.
-This needs to be done from the root of the Django project (containing the manage.py file).
 Navigate to http://localhost:3000/ to view the client and http://localhost:8000/ to view API endpoint.

 ## Getting Started